Love it or hate it, stress plays a complex role in athletic performance.

 The impact was almost immediate.
 For about half a year, Nilsson wasn’t seeing the results he expected despite training right, and he attributes this dip to a lack of focus due to the new stressors in his life.

-But through a combination of outside help and trial and error, he found four key ways to help mitigate the stress in his life and get his triathlon career back on an upwards trajectory.
+But through a combination of outside help and trial and error, he found four key ways to prevent stress in his life and get his triathlon career back on an upwards trajectory.

 1. Confiding in Others